 - Some of the material falls on the ground, interacting with tiny worm-like creatures.
-By the time Milburn and Fifield are stranded, at least one worm has mutated into a deadly, snake-like creature (this may account for the ping Janek reports “one click West” of the trapped scientists).
-However, the deaths of Milburn and Fifield have nothing to do with the xenomorph, or the rest of the story development.
+By the time Milburn and Fifield are stranded, at least one worm has mutated into a deadly, snake-like creature (this may account for the ping Janek reports one click West of the trapped scientists).
+However, their deaths have nothing to do with the xenomorph or the rest of the story.
 Which is pretty tough luck.

 - David steals a cannister of organic material and puts a drop in Holloway’s drink.
 This seems to be a way of impregnating Shaw with the alien foetus.

 - Despite Shaw’s Caesarean birth and the lack of food in the med bay, the alien survives and grows to phenomenal proportions.